TypeScript, the good, bad and ugly

 JavaScript that finally reads the manual

 JavaScript is famous for being the language that lets you do anything, including all the things you absolutely should not.
+If you’ve read my take on JavaScript, the good, bad and ugly, you’ll know I have a complicated relationship with it: a genuinely useful language wrapped around a core of decisions that make no sense until you learn the history.
 TypeScript is JavaScript that has finally sat down and read the manual: same language, same runtime, but with a type system bolted on top that catches your mistakes before your users do.
 It has gone from a curiosity to the default way large teams write JavaScript, and for good reason.
 Continuing our series on programming languages, here is TypeScript in three acts.

 TypeScript is a superset of JavaScript.
 Every valid JavaScript file is already valid TypeScript, which is the masterstroke that made adoption possible: you can rename a .js file to .ts and it still works.
 On top of that base, TypeScript adds static types that the compiler checks at build time and then erases entirely.
 The output is plain JavaScript with all the type annotations stripped out, because browsers and Node.js have never heard of types and never will.
 That single design decision, types that exist only at compile time, explains both its greatest strengths and one of its sharpest limitations.